openthread/openthread/examples/README.md

 OpenThread allows you to [configure](https://openthread.io/guides/build#configuration) the stack for different functionality and behavior.
 This configuration is based on changing compile-time constants during the build process using common switches listed in `/examples/common-switches.mk`.

 This page lists the available common switches with description.
+Unless stated otherwise, the switches are set to 0 by default.
 For build command examples, see [build examples](https://openthread.io/guides/build#build_examples).

 | Makefile switch | CMake switch | Description |
 | --- | --- | --- |